 *If you can’t locate vegan Worcestershire sauce at the store, try this recipe from Forks Over Knives.

-*My go-to whole-wheat vegan hamburger buns are from Trader Joe's.
-The best gluten-free vegan hamburger buns I've tried are from the brand Happy Camper (which I found at a grocery store in Portland, OR).
-However, if you do/can eat eggs, I think Udi's Gluten Free Hamburger Buns are a great option.
+*My go-to whole-wheat vegan hamburger buns are from Trader Joe’s.
+For gluten-free, try our Homemade Vegan Gluten-Free Hamburger Buns or if you do/can eat eggs, Udi’s Gluten Free Hamburger Buns are another option.

 *Nutrition information is a rough estimate calculated without a bun.